 Patent rights may not provide us with adequate proprietary protection or competitive advantages against competitors with or developing similar technologies or approaches to ours.
 The laws of certain foreign countries do not protect intellectual property rights to the same extent as do the laws of the U.S., and certain countries may lack adequate rules and procedures for defending our intellectual property rights.
 For example, we may not be able to prevent a third party from infringing our patents in a country that does not recognize or enforce patent rights, or that imposes compulsory licenses on or restricts the prices of drugs.
 Changes in either patent laws or in interpretations of patent laws in the U.S. and other countries may diminish the value of our intellectual property.
 We may need to in-license certain technologies to successfully develop and commercialize our product candidates.
 We may not develop or obtain rights to products or processes that are patentable.
 Even if we or our licensors do obtain patents, such patents may not adequately protect the products or technologies licensed, or may otherwise be limited in scope.
 In addition, we may not have total control over the patent prosecution of subject matter that we license from others.
-Accordingly, we may be unable to exercise the same degree of control over this intellectual property as we would over our own.
-Others may challenge, seek to invalidate, infringe or circumvent any pending or issued patents we own or license, and rights we receive under those issued patents may not provide competitive advantages to us.
+Accordingly, we may be unable to exercise the same degree of control over this intellectual property as we own or license, and rights we receive under those issued patents may not provide competitive advantages to us.
 We cannot assure you of the degree of protection that will be afforded by any of our issued or pending patents, or those licensed by us.